Installation

 ComPyToolspackage,gfortran: compiler for the Fortran routines,

-micromamba: for creating the software environment within which to install
+micromamba or conda: for creating the software environment within which to install

 ComPyTools.